The MAK Pellet Grill Fans Facebook group is very active and helpful.

 To check what firmware is currently installed on your Pellet Boss, turn the grill on, and press and hold the “UP” arrow on your board.
 After about 10 seconds, a small lock icon will appear– continue to hold the button.
 Shortly after this, a screen will appear that says “MAK GRILLS VER _______”.

-If you would like to upgrade to version 3.0, please write a note letting us know you’d like the upgrade, along with your name, address, and grill serial number.
+If you would like to upgrade, please write a note letting us know you’d like the upgrade, along with your name, address, and grill serial number.
 Mail the note along with your board (securely padded/packed) to:

 PO Box 817,